LineaLabs/lineapy/docs/source/fundamentals/setup.rst

 .. note::

     By default, LineaPy uses SQLite for artifact store, which keeps the package light and simple.
+    However, SQLite has several limitations, one of which is that it does not support multiple concurrent writes to a database (it will result in a database lock).
 If you want to use a more robust database, please follow :ref:`instructions <postgres>` for using PostgreSQL.